 Peak Usable Space

-With the use of clear-span technology, our quonset huts offer the most available inside space.
+With the use of free-span technology, our quonset huts offer the most available inside space.
 In addition to the greater capacity for use of space, this benefit allows for effective storage.
 Oddly-shaped gear and machinery that would normally need a custom building design, can easily fit inside.
 Alaska Structures can also make open-ended huts and end walls tailored to go with current structures or meet unique building standards.

 Quick & Easy Setup